Grief support and resources

 It’s normal to feel a lot of different emotions when we say goodbye to our beloved companion.
 Sometimes we can feel overwhelmed, and unsure who or where to turn to for help.

 We’ve created a list of some helpful resources to support you on your journey of loss and grief, and find meaning in your loss.
+Whether you are seeking understanding, reassurance, or connection with others who have experienced a similar loss, we hope these resources offer support during this tender time.

 Books